telvis07/stats/index.md

 ### Poisson Cumulative Distribution
-For the previous example, what is the probability that $x$ or more people show up for the whole time?
+For the previous example, what is the probability that more than $x$ people show up for the whole time?

 <img src="index_files/figure-html/ppois-1.png" style="display: block; margin: auto;" />